dat-truong196nt/Obsidian/Notion/Born to learn/Learn & Grow/Software engineer/Untitled/Data engineer/DataBricks.md

 	* Do not scale well in cost and latency
 	- Run vacuum deleted
 2. What is merge limitation
 	* Multiple source rows matched
 	- Attempted to modify same target row
 	- CDC with multiple updates for the same key
+3. Stream-Static join
+	* Each micro batch will fetch the latest version of static table
+4.

 Non-time-based windows is not supported on streaming DF

 # Change Data Feed
+# View
+* Nothing from SQL query against tables
+* Compute results on demand
+	* Each time query the view -> Execute table again -> Costly
+## Materialize view
+* Cache and update as source change (Schedule/Auto)
+*